 - Conducting performance reviews

-3. WHAT IF I LACK THE AVAILABLE RESERVES OR DISCRETIONARY INCOME TO BE ABLE TO AFFORD THE SERVICES OF RSC BUSINESS GROUP, OR ANY OTHER HIGH-QUALITY COACHING FIRM?
+3. WHAT IF I LACK THE AVAILABLE RESERVES OR DISCRETIONARY INCOME TO AFFORD THE SERVICES OF RSC BUSINESS GROUP OR ANY OTHER HIGH-QUALITY COACHING FIRM?

 RSC Business Group, Inc. has a developed a fee structure that can fit into virtually any business budget.
 We look at each new client on a case-by-case basis.
 When the circumstances dictate, in the early months of some new client relationships, RSC Business Group will charge considerably less than its standard rate for services so that they are accessible to virtually every business.